-Milk kefir is made from one of two cultures – a mother culture called “Milk Kefir Grains” or a powdered culture starter designed specifically for making kefir.
+For a short answer, buying milk kefir grains from a reputable online dealer is often the fastest and safest way to get kefir grains.
+Milk kefir is made from one of two kefir culture methods – a mother culture called “Milk Kefir Grains” or a powdered culture starter designed specifically for making kefir.
 The latter contains a proprietary blend of various bacteria strains, the former is a bit more complex.
+We grow the milk kefir grains ourself in our onsite facility using high quality organic milk and regular testing to ensure safety and a quality product.

-WHAT ARE MILK KEFIR GRAINS & WHERE DO THEY COME FROM?
+THE BASICS OF MILK KEFIR GRAINS: WHAT ARE THEY AND WHERE DO THEY COME FROM?

-Milk kefir grains are a mother culture made up of polysaccharides, the primary of which is kefiran.
-Within this matrix of polysaccharides exists both bacteria and yeasts which exist in symbiosis both with each other and the milk it cultures and feeds from.
-These grains have a gelatinous feel to them and appear in a sort of miniature floret shape, much like cauliflower.
+Milk kefir grains are a mother culture whose main physical structure is made up of polysaccharides, the primary of which is kefiran.
+Within this matrix of polysaccharides exists both bacteria and yeasts which exist in symbiosis both with each other.
+These bacteria and yeast feed on the milk and thereby culture it.
+These grains have a gelatinous feel to them and look like a sort of miniature floret shape, much like cauliflower.

 The bacteria and yeast composition of milk kefir grains tend to vary according to their origin as well as their culturing environment.
 In other words, where the grains came from and where they are currently being used can impact the makeup of the microorganisms existing in the milk kefir grains.